 Video - Salvador Duran's crash at Estoril

-Spell in Mexican NASCAR and debut in Formula E
+Spell in Mexican NASCAR and one season in Formula E

 He spent some time in NASCAR Corona Series and NASCAR Toyota Series, two competitions in Mexico, but again failed to leave a deeper mark.
 Finally, the forming of new racing series gave a glimmer of hope to Duran.
 He got a chance to compete in the FIA Formula E with Amlin Aguri and raced in nine ePrixs, scoring 13 points to finish 21st overall.

 He stayed in the series for the 2015/2016 campaign, with Trulli team, but when they retired from the series, Salvador returned to Team Aguri with an aim to make better results than in his rookie season.
 Unfortunately, that didn't happened and he lost a seat after three races.